mgreiler/se-unlocked-website/src/transcripts/EP_02_Scott.md

----
-episode: "Transcript Episode 2 Scott Hanselman"
+# Transcript Episode 2 Scott Hanselman
-permalink: /episode-2-scott-hanselman
-status: publish
-type: transcript
----

 **Michaela:** [00:00:00] Hello, and welcome the Software Engineering Unlocked podcast.
 I'm your host, Dr. McKayla and I opened the doors to software companies and thought leaders around the world.
 Today.
 I speak to Scott Hanselman about